virangdoshi/examples/README.md

-# Bazel examples and tutorial
+# Bazel examples and tutoria

 A collection of examples of how to use the Bazel build system.